IN PERSON SUNDAY BIBLE STUDY GROUPS RESUME ON OCTOBER 18!

 BIBLE STUDY GROUPS FOR ADULTS

-We offer four Sunday morning Bible study groups for adults.
+We offer three distinct Sunday morning Bible study groups for adults.
 Each group provides you with an opportunity to study the Word of God, discuss how the Word of God changes our lives, pray together, and fellowship.
 Each group studies a particular topic, and includes people of all different ages and walks of life in it.
-These four groups all meet in the gym building (the building to right as you look at the front of the campus).
+These groups all meet in the gym building (the building to right as you look at the front of the campus).
 The current groups are:

 Teachers: Jeff Moody and Jason Watson

-The Fruit of the Spirit / Gym building - Room 2
+1 Corinthians / Gym building - Room 2

-Teachers: Greg Teal and Daniel Paulk
+Teachers: Greg Teal and Mark Wilke

-Experiencing God / Gym building - Room 4
+The Pursuit of God / Gym building - Room 4